 I didn’t read the comments on the actual blog post.
 I read the comments on the Facebook post.
 See the post here.
-The top comments inflicted deep pain.
-Until that moment I assumed that other women would feel compassion for the childless, the infertile, the bereaved mother.
+The top comments were painful to read.
+Until that moment I assumed that other women would feel compassion for the childless, the infertile, the bereaved mother, the grieving daughter.
 Instead I sat in stunned silence, hot tears stinging my eyes as I read cruel words that accused hurting women of “playing the victim.”

 I’ve never forgotten those words carelessly written that day.

 There was, however, one dear voice towards the top of those comments who spoke with kindness and compassion.
 That one amazing woman who had never experienced infertility or miscarriage offered sweet words that brought hope to my heart; hope that there is still love and sisterhood.
 She called on the mothers commenting on the post to stop seeking to honor themselves, to stop rubbing their joy in the faces of the hurting, and offered to pray for those who were sharing their pain and grief.

 “Kind words are like honey – sweet to the soul…”